AbstractUmbra/RTFS/README.md

 ### No Docker
 You can run this by installing the necessary dependencies defined in the `pyproject.toml` and running `run.py`.
 You'll need to set an `API_KEY_FILE` environment variable in this case which points to a file with a secure key within.
+Optionally, if you want to run this on localhost only, set a `RTFS` environment variable with any value.